 Relevant Bee Better standards

 Establish a pesticide-free buffer around permanent pollinator habitat (Standard 2.3c).
-Spatial buffers should meet the following minimum width: 40 feet for ground-based applications, except airblast; 60 feet for airblast applications; 125 feet for seed treated with nitroguanidine neonicotinoids.
+Spatial buffers should meet the following minimum width: 40 feet for ground-based applications, except airblast; 60 feet for airblast and aerial applications of fungicides.
+Habitat must also be situated a minimum of 30 feet from neighboring farm boundaries.

 Vegetative buffers (drift fences) of species that are not attractive to pollinators may be used instead of spatial buffers, if spatial buffer distances cannot meet the above requirements.
 Vegetative buffers should be comprised of densely planted, small-needled evergreen species that achieve at least 60% porosity.
 Airflow must be maintained within vegetative buffers.
 Vegetative buffers should be designed to grow above spray release height.
 Until the buffer is above spray release height any pesticide applications on your property must be in accordance with the drift and runoff precautions on the label in order to minimize potential for movement into permanent pollinator habitat.